 The Brandywine Sprouts Chapter, based in northern New Castle County, Delaware, was inspired to take action regarding a problem in our communities: plastic pollution.
-Specifically, light weight "single use" plastic bags which litter our communities, enter our watersheds, are consumed by animals with tragic results, and clog our stormwater systems and our recycling plants.
+Specifically, light weight "single use" plastic bags which litter our communities, enter our watersheds, are consumed by animals with tragic results, and clog our stormwater systems and our recycling facilities.

-The BringYourOwnBag campaign was launched by the Brandywine Sprouts in 2011 to undertake educational outreach, awareness building and policy change to address the issue of plastic bag pollution.
+The BringYourOwnBag campaign was launched by the Brandywine Sprouts in 2010 to undertake educational outreach, awareness building and policy change to address the issue of plastic bag pollution.
 With an initial focus on plastic bags, the effort has grown and expanded to plastic straws, balloons, polystyrene, and more.
 And our name was changed to Plastic Free Delaware (PFD) to reflect our broader mission.
 PFD undertakes educational programs, awareness building events and projects, and advocacy initiatives in order to obtain our goal of greatly reducing single-use plastics in the First State.

 BringYourOwnBag Delaware built the Delaware Plastic Pollution Action Coalition (DEPPAC) of many national and Delaware groups who endorsed action to address single use plastic pollution.